Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

 stanford-corenlp-3.6.0-models.jar
 ```

-Next, you'll run the `UDFDemoSetup.java` example to create the stages for these files and upload
+Next, you'll run the `UDFDemoSetup.scala` example to create the stages for these files and upload
 these files to those stages.

 <!-- ------------------------ -->